dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 #### Character Classes

-Character classes are shorthand notations to represent commonly used character sets. `\d`, `\w` and `\s` make up the mostly commonly used character classes.
+Character classes are shorthand notations to represent commonly used character sets. `\d`, `\w` and `\s` make up the most commonly used character classes.

 >**\\d**: Matches a single digit character
 >